How to keep your phone charged and useful in a natural disaster

 If you need emergency services and have a cellular or Internet connection, always start by calling 911.
 However, it can be hard to get through — in New Orleans, the 911 system crashed during Ida — and it’s best to try all options.

 - Many counties have added the ability to text 911.
 Only try this after, and in addition to, calling emergency services.
-When you text, include your name, description of the emergency, and an address.
+When you text, include your name, a description of the emergency and an address.
 Look out for a bounce-back message to tell you if your local 911 doesn’t accept texts.
 If it does go through, don’t assume it was seen immediately.

 - Use your phone’s SOS service.
 Android and iOS both have built-in emergency options that will contact authorities.
-They also can be set up to send your current location to prechosen emergency contacts.
+They also can be set up to send your current location to predetermined emergency contacts.
 It can vary depending on your device, so find out how it works ahead of time.

 - If authorities can’t reach you in time, your best bet might be your community or local help networks.
 For example, the Cajun Navy is a network of volunteers using boats and other equipment to help rescue people after floods and hurricanes in the South.
 They have a form on their website people can fill out to request a rescue.